 Legal requirements for a legally binding ceremony in Italy for foreigners.

-And today you’re lucky because we are a team of wedding planners and legal experts trained to plan events following the legal process.
+But today, you’re lucky because we are a team of wedding planners and legal experts trained to plan events following the legal process.

-Well, you may know that each Country has signed a specific intonation convention with other signing countries (such London Convention, Munich Convention and Hague Convention).
+You may know that Countries usually sign a specific intonation convention with other countries (e.g., London Convention, Munich Convention).

-In general, for a civil wedding in Italy, the Nulla Osta (that is not an affidavit) is required by art.
+In general, for a civil wedding in Italy, the Nulla Osta is required by art.
 116 of the Italian Civil Code.

 Your entrusted wedding planner in Italy can request it to your Consular Authority in Italy, or you can request it to the local authority in your Country of origin but you will need to translate the act in Italian and legalize it at an italian Consulate in the Country where you have your citizenship.

-The states that have signed the Munich Convention for the release of matrimonial capacity are Austria, Germany, Greece, Luxembourg, Moldova, Holland, Portugal, Spain, Switzerland, Turkey.
+The states that have signed the Munich Convention to release matrimonial capacity are Austria, Germany, Greece, Luxembourg, Moldova, Holland, Portugal, Spain, Switzerland, Turkey.